lqc/thinkcspy/source/even_more_oop.rst

 Some languages, including Python, make it possible to have different meanings for the same operator when applied to different types.
-For example, ``+`` in Python means quite different things for integers than it does for strings.
+For example, ``+`` in Python means quite different things for integers and for strings.
 This feature is called **operator overloading**.

 It is especially useful when programmers can also overload the operators for their